 I am doomed.
-I started making homemade pasta regularly and I can no longer stomach store-bought.
-It simply can’t complete with the hearty, toothy, delicious and filling homemade version.
+I started making homemade pasta regularly and I no longer want to eat store-bought and have created more work for myself.
+Store-bought simply can’t complete with the hearty, toothy, delicious and filling homemade version.

-Okay, so eating more delicious food isn’t a fate worse than McDonald’s but I have now created more work for myself.
-Because in addition to store-bought pasta, I can’t stomach store-bought bread, store-bought crackers, store-bought granola, store-bought kombucha (Really?
-Five bucks a bottle?), store-bought ginger beer, store-bought salsa… pretty much store-bought anything.
-Homemade tastes so much better.
-My younger daughter also wants me to start making Bootsy homemade cat food again rather than feed him bulk crunchies—a job I’ll farm out to her.
+But in addition to pasta, I also make bread, crackers, granola, kombucha (five bucks a bottle in the store…), ginger beer, salsa… My younger daughter also wants me to start making Bootsy homemade cat food again rather than feed him bulk crunchies—a job I’ll farm out to her.
 And of course I also cook dinner from scratch (but not a new dish every night…too time consuming…thank goodness for leftovers).
 Oh and I make my own deodorant, toothpowder or toothpaste, mouthwash… I can easily make those in large quantities that last for months and months.
 But still.
 I can do only so much.
 I have a job, one kid at home, a needy cat that now apparently requires home-cooked meals…

 I do understand the appeal of convenience food.
 Purchasing food processed, pre-cooked and shrink-wrapped in plastic—a material which devastates our oceans, and ends up in our seafood and even in our drinking water—is convenient but if you want to buy only that stuff, you wouldn’t be reading my blog post right now.